Painted Metallic Pumpkins: The Easiest Painted Pumpkins Ever

 Painted Metallic Pumpkins

 Note: I had to do all of the painting steps twice to get the bottom and top of the pumpkin.
 I’ve seen people stab the pumpkins with a bamboo skewer to be able to work on the entire pumpkin at once, but I didn’t want holes in the bottom of mine.
 If you use the skewer method, sit it in a vase to dry.

-- Paint the pumpkin with the primer and let dry.
-It’s a pretty rust color that would look great on it’s own!
+- Paint the pumpkin with the primer and let it dry.
+It’s a pretty rust color that would look great on its own!